 Nissan asked current LEAF owners what they didn’t like and it was a very short list!
-However styling was an issue even for people who bought the first generation car.
+However styling was an issue for people who bought the first generation car.
 As a result the new LEAF looks more conventional and adopts a similar style to the new Micra.
 We think it looks much better as a result.
 Unfortunately there is less to cheer inside where the general layout of the dashboard is functional but lacks real style and the buttons on the centre console look cheap.
 The instrument binnacle is also a curious combination of an analogue speedometer which a TFT screen beside it.
 It looks strange but is at least easy to read.

-To tempt people into a LEAF, Nissan offers 14 days use of a petrol or diesel car free of charge within the first 3 years of ownership.
-You can also access rapid chargepoints at any Nissan dealership for free and you get a comprehensive warranty with 3 years cover for the whole car, 5 years for EV components and 8 years on the battery including a commitment to replace the battery if the usable capacity drops below 75% (9 out of 12 bars on the fuel gauge) during this time.
+To tempt people into a LEAF, Nissan offers 14 days’ use of a petrol or diesel car free of charge within the first three years of ownership.
+You can also access rapid chargepoints at any Nissan dealership for free and you get a comprehensive warranty with three years cover for the whole car, five years for EV components, and eight years on the battery – including a commitment to replace the battery if the usable capacity drops below 75% (9 out of 12 bars on the fuel gauge) during this time.

 The second generation LEAF offers a significant improvement in range and performance whilst retaining the existing benefits of a roomy interior and a 435 litre boot.
 We think it looks much better outside too.
-It is very impressive that this has all been delivered with practically no increase in price for the base model whilst the rest of the range is cheaper than before.
+It’s very impressive that this has all been delivered with practically no increase in price for the base model whilst the rest of the range is cheaper than before.

 However it does lack a little polish in terms of the peculiar brake feel, whilst the omission of a reach adjustable steering column is disappointing and can make it hard to get comfortable, and whilst it is competent in the handling department it isn’t out and out fun.
-Despite the excellent official range and very competitive pricing these niggles keep the LEAF of the top spot, but it is a genuine alternative to petrol and diesel.
+Despite the excellent official range and very competitive pricing these niggles keep the LEAF off the top spot, but it is a genuine alternative to petrol and diesel.